jasonearly/jasonearly.github.io/_posts/2025-00-04-mastering-marketing-formulas.md

 date: 2025-01-04
 categories: archive product design process entrepreneurship marketing
 excerpt: ""
-description: "Learn powerful marketing formulas like PAS, FAB, BAB, and more to craft sales copy that converts.
-Perfect for creative entrepreneurs looking to grow their business."
+description: "Master PAS, FAB, BAB, and more to create sales copy that converts.
+Ideal for creative entrepreneurs ready to grow their business and boost results."
 ---

 If you’ve ever stared at a blank screen, trying to write copy that actually converts, you’re not alone.
 Marketing your creative business can feel like solving a Rubik's cube blindfolded—overwhelming and frustrating.
 But here’s the good news: you don’t need to reinvent the wheel to craft effective, persuasive messaging.